EQEmu/eqemu-docs-v2/docs/server/installation/server-installation-unraid.md

-# AkkStack on Unraid Guide by oper8r00
+# AkkStack on Unraid guide by oper8r00

 This guide is intended for advanced users who wish to setup a private EQEmulator server within **Unraid** including the login server using the AkkStack.
 AkkStack is a wonderful dockerized setup provided by *Akkadius* for EQEmu with a few handy other docker tools such as Occulus, phpAdmin, etc. This guide uses some excerpts from the official documentation.